axolotlsAxolotl Water Change Schedule: How Often, How Much, Step-by-Step Procedure, Emergency Triggers,...

 Ammonia or nitrite detected in an established tank

 Any detectable ammonia or nitrite in a tank that was previously cycled and stable indicates a disruption to the biological filter.
 Perform a 25 to 50 percent water change immediately.
-The WSAVA presentation recommends "multiple partial water changes (25-50% each time)" for ammonia toxicosis (https://www.vin.com/apputil/content/defaultadv1.aspx?id=7259211&pid=14365&print=1).
-Dose Seachem Prime at up to 5x concentration to temporarily bind free ammonia while the bacterial colony recovers.
-Retest every 4 to 6 hours and repeat changes until both read 0 ppm.
-Investigate the cause: filter malfunction, power outage that killed bacteria, overfeeding, dead organism in the tank, recent medication use.
+Dose Seachem Prime at up to 5x concentration to temporarily bind free ammonia while the bacterial colony recovers (source: Seachem Prime emergency dosing).
+Retest every four to six hours and repeat changes until both readings return to 0 ppm.
+Investigate the cause in parallel: filter malfunction, power outage that killed bacteria, overfeeding, dead organism in the tank, or recent medication use.
+The cloudy water fix guide covers the bacterial-bloom diagnostic that often appears alongside a filter disruption.

 Nitrate above 40 ppm